Light Curves of Type IIP Supernovae from Neutrino-driven Explosions of Red Supergiants Obtained by a Semi-analytic Approach: CCSN explosion model

 Figure~\ref{fig:prog_props} also illustrates differences in the core structure between the two sets.
 The S16 models have a smaller mass of the carbon-oxygen core than M16 models for the same $M_{\rm ZAMS}$, which carries through to later evolutionary phases.
 This is reflected by the final iron-core mass $M_\mathrm{Fe}$ (panel~(c) of Fig.~\ref{fig:prog_props}), and can also be inferred from the progenitor compactness $\xi_{2.5}$ (panel~(d) of Fig.~\ref{fig:prog_props}).
 Here $\xi_{2.5}$ is defined as \citep{2011ApJ...730...70O}

-where $M$ is set to be $2.5\,M_\odot$, and $t_0$ is the time at the onset of collapse.
+where $M$ is set to be $2.5\,M_\odot$, and $t_0$ is the time at the onset of collapse defined as when the infall speed anywhere in the core first exceeds $10^{8}$\,cm\,s$^{-1}$.
 Structures in the landscape of $\xi_{2.5}$ are systematically shifted to higher $M_\mathrm{ZAMS}$ in the S16 models.
 Except for this shift, M16 and S16 models have quite similar core structures, with stochastic variations in $\xi_{2.5}$ for $M_\mathrm{ZAMS}\simeq15$--$20\,M_\odot$ due to the chaotic merging of oxygen and carbon- and neon-burning shells \citep{2018ApJ...860...93S,2018MNRAS.473.1695C,2020ApJ...890...94Y}.
 The impact of the erroneous neutrino loss rate is most significant for stars with $M_{\rm ZAMS}\gtrsim20\,M_\odot$, which constitute only $\sim18\%$ of all the progenitors and even less for exploding models.
 Therefore, the overall impact on the ensemble of SNe IIP LCs is small.

 We only consider pre-SN models with $M_{\rm ZAMS}\le 30\,M_\odot$, because models with a larger $M_{\rm ZAMS}$ would exceed the Humphreys-Davidson limit and experience significant mass loss and result in SNe other than type IIP, aside from the fact that few explosions are predicted in this region in the first place.
 For M16 we have 1891 models with a mass resolution of 0.01\,$M_\odot$, for which 991 successfully explode.
 For S16 we have 187 models with a mass resolution of 0.1\,(0.25)\,$M_\odot$ at $M_\mathrm{ZAMS}$ above (below) 13\,$M_\odot$, for which 115 models successfully explode.
 In Fig.~\ref{fig:exp} we show the explosion properties predicted by the semi-analytic supernova model as a function of the $\xi_{2.5}$.
 We find good agreement between the two sets of progenitors and determine a critical $\xi_{2.5} = 0.263$ ($0.243$) that best discriminates the explodability for M16 (S16) models.